pktgen/Pktgen-DPDK/README.md

                       ',' is used for single number separator.
-                      '( )' can be omitted for single element group, '@' can be omitted if cpus and lcores have the same value --master-lcore ID   Core ID that is used as master -n CHANNELS         Number of memory channels
+                      '( )' can be omitted for single element group, '@' can be omitted if cpus and lcores have the same value --initial-lcore ID   Core ID that is used as initial -n CHANNELS         Number of memory channels
-  -m MB               Memory to allocate (see also --socket-mem) -r RANKS            Force number of memory ranks (don't detect) -b, --pci-blacklist Add a PCI device in black list.
+  -m MB               Memory to allocate (see also --socket-mem) -r RANKS            Force number of memory ranks (don't detect) -b, --pci-blocklist Add a PCI device in block list.
                       Prevent EAL from using this PCI device.
 The argument format is <domain:bus:devid.func>.
-  -w, --pci-whitelist Add a PCI device in white list.
+  -w, --pci-allowlist Add a PCI device in allow list.
                       Only use the specified PCI devices.
 The argument format is <[domain:]bus:devid.func>.
 This option can be present several times (once per device).
-                      [NOTE: PCI whitelist cannot be used with -b option] --vdev              Add a virtual device.
+                      [NOTE: PCI allowlist cannot be used with -b option] --vdev              Add a virtual device.
                       The argument format is <driver><id>[,key=val,...]
                       (ex: --vdev=net_pcap0,iface=eth2).